sirion/static-gallery/README.md

 	For each collection the options --input --background and --title should be set.

 	The number of directories for --input and --background and the --title options should match.
-If only one background option is given, the pictures in that folder will be used for all collections.
+If no backgrounds should be used for a collection, use the value "-" indicating no background directory.

 	Examples:

-	- static_gallery -i dir1 -b dir2 -t \"Collection 01\" -i dir3 -b dir4 -t \"Collection 02\" -o outdir - gallery -i dir1 -b dir2 -t \"Pictures\" -o outdir
+	Create new gallery:

+	- Create a new gallery with one collection static_gallery -o out/ -c "in1/;bg1/;Pictures"

+	- Create a new gallery with two collections (the second collection without backgrounds) static_gallery -o out/ -c "in1/;bg1/;Collection 01" -c "in2/;-;Collection 02"

+	Update existing gallery:

+	- Add a new collection
+	  static_gallery -u -o out/ -c "in1/;bg1/;New Collection"

+	- Add pictures to existing collection (collection with same title must already exist, else it will be created as new) static_gallery -u -o out/ -c "in2/;-;Collection 01"

+	- Add backgrounds to existing collection (collection with same title must already exist, else it will be created as new) static_gallery -u -o out/ -c "-;bg2/;Collection 01"

 	USAGE:
-		static_gallery [FLAGS] [OPTIONS] --output &lt;output-dir\&gt; --template &lt;template-dir&gt;
+		static_gallery [FLAGS] [OPTIONS] --output <output-dir> --template <template-dir>

 	FLAGS:
-		-c, --clean
+		-r, --remove-output
 				Whether to clear the output irectory

 		-a, --archive